quorten/quorten-blog1/_posts/2019-12-01-fun-improve-toybox.md

 The traditional layout of an apartment looks something like this.
 There is ample room for multiple hallways, stairs, elevators, even a utility closet.
-Depending on the layout of a particular building, there may be common areas for bathrooms and lockers, or these amy be included in each individual room.q
+Depending on the layout of a particular building, there may be common areas for bathrooms and lockers, or these any be included in each individual room.

 <!-- TODO: IMAGE! -->